 They look like most Corydoras Catfish, apart from their size.

-As the name suggests, Pygmy Cory are very small.
+As the name suggests, Pygmy Cory is very small.
 Females tend to be roughly an inch long, but males are even smaller, reaching just 0.75 inches.
 Females are often broader than males too, especially when carrying eggs.

 Their body is silver with a solid black line that runs horizontally all the way from the snout to the tail fin.
 A second, thinner black line runs lower down along the body.